 The magical islands of Lake Maggiore loved by Hemingway

-The luxurious and eternal hotels have been home of famous people, such as Stendhal, Dumas, and Dickens, but above all, Ernest Hemingway who, thanks to the landscape and relaxation of these lands, gave life to his novel “A Farewell to Arms”.
+The luxurious and eternal hotels have been home to famous people, such as Stendhal, Dumas, and Dickens, but above all, Ernest Hemingway who, thanks to the landscape and relaxation of these lands, gave life to his novel “A Farewell to Arms”.

 The panorama of this almost enchanted gulf, painted, surrounded by stately villas and botanical gardens, is embellished by three beautiful islands.